Avadhkumar-geek/StudentAI/README.md

 ## StudentAI

-StudentAI is an AI chatbot app that helps students to learn more effectively.
+StudentAI is an AI chat-bot app that helps students to learn more effectively.
 It uses OpenAI's API to provide students with personalized learning experiences.

 ### Features